OCEAN Personality Types

 1. Openness

 People who like to learn new things and enjoy new experiences usually score high in openness.
-Openness includes traits like being insightful and imaginative, and having a wide variety of interests.
+Openness includes traits such as being insightful and imaginative, and having a wide variety of interests.

 2. Conscientiousness

-People who have a high degree of conscientiousness are reliable and prompt.
+People with a high degree of conscientiousness are reliable and punctual.
 Traits include being organised, methodical, and thorough.

 3. Extraversion

 Extraversion traits include being energetic, talkative, and assertive (sometimes seen as outspoken by Introverts).
-Extraverts get their energy and drive from others, while introverts are self-driven get their drive from within themselves.
+Extraverts get their energy and drive from others, while introverts are self-driven and derive their drive from within.

 4. Agreeableness

-As it perhaps sounds, these individuals are warm, friendly, compassionate and cooperative, and traits include being kind, affectionate, and sympathetic.
+As it may sound, these individuals are warm, friendly, compassionate, and cooperative, and their traits include kindness, affection, and sympathy.
 In contrast, people with lower levels of agreeableness may be more distant.

 5. Neuroticism

 Neuroticism or Emotional Stability relates to the degree of negative emotions.
 People who score high on neuroticism often experience emotional instability and negative emotions.
-Characteristics typically include being moody and tense.
+Characteristics typically include moodiness and tension.

-How the OCEAN Big Five are used today
+How the OCEAN Big Five personality types are used today

 In marketing and customer insights, the OCEAN model has gained remarkable traction.
-Beyond demographics like age or income, psychometric profiling and psychographics allow brands to understand why people make decisions.
+Beyond demographics such as age and income, psychometric profiling and psychographics help brands understand why people make decisions.
 For example:

 • Highly open consumers may be drawn to innovative products and bold campaigns.